 *Students studying a course requiring a higher IELTS score than 6.0 may require a longer pre-sessional English course.

 The University of South Wales now uses Password™ to test the level of English language proficiency of prospective students.
-However, this may not always be convenient for some students, so therefore we also offer the option of taking an alternative test through the Centre for International English.

 Tests are also available for prospective students outside the UK through our network of trusted representatives.
 Please contact your in-country representative or the officer responsible for students from your country for further details.